 We tend to agree that “the greatest show on earth” is a cliché that doesn’t really describe Trinidad’s Carnival at its core… A more accurate term capturing the revellery of Carnival Monday and Tuesday might be “the world’s greatest street party!”

 But if you’re new to Trinidad Carnival, know that most everything else you’ve heard about it is true.
 Yes, people dance and party in the streets for two days straight.
 People let loose for weeks before the dancing and partying in the streets on Carnival Monday and Tuesday.
-Yes, it’s the mother of West Indian-style carnivals throughout the Americas.
+Yes, it’s the mother of West Indian-style carnivals throughout the Americas and beyond.
 You can get a taste of the experience in New York, Toronto, London and other Caribbean strongholds the world over, but you won’t know true Trini Carnival experience until you return to the source.
 And yes, love it or hate it, it is a uniquely Trinidadian experience you are unlikely to forget.

 The origins of Trinidad Carnival date back to the 1780s and lie in a unique interaction between Africa and Europe.
 The descendants of West African slaves and French planters both brought their traditions of masking and street processions across the Atlantic, and have evolved and been recreated on Trinidadian soil for over 200 years.
 From intimate masked balls and sugar cane harvest processions during the colonial era, it has evolved in to a world-class festival with more events during the course of the Carnival season than anyone could even hope to attend.
 Click here for more on the birth and evolution of the festival.